Top 5 Product Photography A/B Tests To Run

-Next on this list is product pictures with and without zoom.
-There are several product categories like apparel, jewellery, accessories, etc. where consumers would like to zoom into the images to understand the product better.
+Next on this list are product pictures with and without zoom.
+There are several product categories like apparel, jewelry, accessories, etc. where consumers would like to zoom into the images to understand the product better.

 But the same is not essential if you are selling something like perfume or daily-use products.
 But note that if you do want to add the zoom feature, your product pictures should be of very high quality.

 4. Using or Not Using Customer-Generated Product Photos

 If you aim to increase conversions, one A/B test you can consider is using and not using customer-generated product photos.
 Platforms like Amazon do allow the customers to upload their product photos.
 This is known to work as social proof for the product and adds more authenticity.